ohler55/wabur/examples/sample/README.md

 ### Ruby Runner

 For development on Windows the Ruby Runner is the only choice.
-As far as the Controller is concerned it operates exactly the same as other runner except that it does not support asynchronous handling of requests without the use of threads in the WEBrick which is used as the HTTP server.
+As far as the Controller is concerned it operates exactly the same as other runners.

 The configuration file for this runner is placed in `wabur` sub-directory and is named [`wabur.conf`](wabur/wabur.conf)